rishgrg/rishgrg/README.md

 - Some of my few hobbies are: 🏃‍♀️🍲🥘🛫🏝🌍🐈🐶📖

 - ⚡ Fun fact: I speak 5 languages.
-I enjoy learning new things, and recently I'm learning React.
+I enjoy learning new things, and currently, I'm learning React.

 - 💬 Ask me about ...